marcosmota5/FreeGamesAPI/README.md

 ## Description

-Free Games Explorer is a Desktop app that enables users to explore many free games available in multiple platforms.
+Free Games Explorer is a Java Desktop app that enables users to explore many free games available in multiple platforms.
 The user has the option to see a list of games, filter with some criteria like category, platform or name, and see details and screenshots.

 ## Screenshots

 ### Home page (Light theme)
 ![Home page (Light theme)](./screenshots/home_page_light.png)

-### Dark theme (Dark theme)
+### Home page (Dark theme)
 ![Home page (Dark theme)](./screenshots/home_page_dark.png)

 ### Game details page